shraddhasomani/Predicting-Catalog-Demand/README.md

   - Score_No: The probability that the customer WILL NOT respond to the catalog and not make a purchase
   - Score_Yes: The probability that the customer WILL respond to the catalog and make a purchase.

+### Final Steps
-We want to calculate the expected revenue from these 250 people in order to get expected profit
+- We want to calculate the expected revenue from these 250 people in order to get expected profit

-This means we need to multiply the probability that a person will buy our catalog as well
+- This means we need to multiply the probability that a person will buy our catalog as well

-For example, if a customer were to buy from us, we predict this customer will buy $450 worth of products.
-At a 30% chance that this person will actually buy from us, we can expect revenue to be $450 x 30% = $135.
+- For example, if a customer were to buy from us, we predict this customer will buy $450 worth of products
+- At a 30% chance that this person will actually buy from us, we can expect revenue to be $450 x 30% = $135